|

 In short, your homemade facial oil will store for a long time – but you will probably use it up long before it goes rancid.
 However, as with all handmade products, if it ever starts looking or smelling a bit funny, then it’s probably past its best.

-PS: my reusable cleansing pads are from here, or you can make your own!
+PS: You can find similar reusable cleansing pads here or you can make your own cotton pads!

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.